Anu Malik: Personal life

+Anu Malik was born to Indian Hindi film music director and score composer Sardar Malik.
+His brother Daboo Malik is also a music composer.
+Through Daboo, Anu is the uncle of musicians Amaal Mallik and Armaan Malik.
+His other brother Abu Malik is a music composer and singer as well, whose son Aadar Malik is an actor and stand-up comedian.

+His maternal uncle was the Urdu poet and film lyricist Hasrat Jaipuri.

 Malik is married to Anjali Vasudev Bhat and has two daughters Anmol Malik and Ada Malik.

 Controversies

 Plagiarism

-Malik has faced criticism for using music written by other composers, for instance in the film The Gentleman where the music of several songs credited to Malik was written by A. R. Rahman, and "Mera Piya Ghar Aaya" in Yaarana which was allegedly identical to a song by the same name written by Pakistani Qawwali musician Nusrat Fateh Ali Khan (1948–1997).
+Malik has faced criticism for using music written by other composers, for instance in the film The Gentleman where the music of several songs credited to Malik was composed by A. R. Rahman, and "Mera Piya Ghar Aaya" in Yaarana which was allegedly identical to a song by the same name written by Pakistani Qawwali musician Nusrat Fateh Ali Khan (1948–1997).
 Khan was reportedly tolerant towards Bollywood music directors plagiarising his songs, but disapproved strongly of Malik's using the music of a song which originally had a religious theme as a secular love song.
 According to Khan, Malik had repeatedly said to him that he loved his music and was actually showing admiration by using his tunes, and in an interview for IANS Malik dismissed all plagiarism allegations, saying that "no one in this world is original" and claiming that all similarities are due to there being "just seven notes in music".

 Sexual harassment

 In October 2018, in the wake of the MeToo movement in India, Malik was accused of sexual harassment by several women in separate claims.
 One accusation came from singer Shweta Pandit, who said he had made an unwanted sexual pass at her when she was 15 years old.
-Lyricist Sameer came out in his support, saying that he was present during the audition where the harassment of Pandit was claimed to have happened.
-Sona Mohapatra and Neha Bhasin also accused Malik of predatory behaviour.
+Lyricist Sameer came out in Malik's support, refuting Shweta Pandit's claim, saying that he was present during the audition where the harassment of Pandit was claimed to have happened.
+Sona Mohapatra and Neha Bhasin also accused Malik of predatory behaviour, while female singer Hema Sardesai came out in Malik's support.
 Malik denied the allegations, but the public backlash resulted in him leaving as a judge for season 10 of Indian Idol.
 Alisha Chinai, who had sued Malik for molestation in the 1990s, supported the allegations.
-Sonu Nigam also came out in support of Malik, claiming that he had not seen any proof that the allegations were true.
-In 2019, Malik was reinstated as a judge on Season 11 of Indian Idol, a decision that resulted in heavy criticism.
-Malik stepped down, claiming that he had decided to take a break as he was unable to focus on his work on the show.
-On 17 January 2020, National Commission for Women closed the sexual harassment case on Anu Malik due to lack of substantial evidence, but clarifying that it could be reopened if evidence is provided.
+Sonu Nigam came out in support of Malik, claiming that he had not seen any proof that the allegations were true.
+In 2019, Malik was reinstated as a judge on Season 11 of Indian Idol, but later Malik stepped down, claiming that he had decided to take a break as he was unable to focus on his work on the show.
+On 17 January 2020, the National Commission for Women closed the sexual harassment case on Anu Malik due to lack of substantial evidence, but clarifying that it could be reopened if evidence is provided.
 Sona Mohapatra criticised the commission's decision.